Components

 how it worked for me so I have stayed with that.

-The most problematic part was to call the FindLight
+The most problematic part was to call the FindLight with

 appropriate matrices and to handle them correctly on both